CLIFF-MUDIGO/Flatiron-Movie-Theater/README.md

 * Open the folder location on terminal and use the following command to run app:

 ## How To Run It
->  $ pip install -r requirements.txt
-To install all requirements that is vscode etc

-> $ python3 manage.py runserver
-Then run server with the above command
-*****
+1. Clone the repository: git clone https://github.com/yourusername/movie-app.git
+2. Install the dependencies: npm install
+3. Start the server: json-server --watch db.json
+4. Open index.html in a web browser
 ## Live Link
-Or you can access the web application directly via this [LINK.](https://astounding-marshmallow-a4b653.netlify.app/)
+Or you can access the web application directly via this [LINK.]()
 *****
 ## Deliverables
 As a user, I can: